2017 Belmont Stakes Betting: Odds and Analysis

 The Belmont Stakes is historically a race where long shots perform surprisingly well.
 In a sense, this is not a surprise since it is rare for a race run on dirt in the United States to exceed nine furlongs, so there is an element of unpredictability at play.

-We should note that this is more of a recent trend than anything too long term.
-If we look at the 10 races before those (from 1997 to 2006), we find two pre-race favourites who went on to win and six others who managed to show.
-The further back in time we look, the more often we see pre-race favourites taking 1st place.
-Going all the way back to the beginning of the Belmont Stakes, pre-race favourites have a 42% win rate.
+We should note that this is more of a recent trend than anything too long-term.
+The further back in time we look, the more often we see pre-race favorites taking 1st place.

-It’s possible the current “trend” we see today with pre-race favourites failing to live up to expectations is just a blip rather than an actual trend.
-On the other hand, it’s possible something has changed with the way the betting public is exposed to likely runners that results in the odds being pumped on horses that become overvalued.
-In either case, the main takeaway is that betting favourites are far from guaranteed.
+It’s possible the current “trend” we see today with pre-race favorites failing to live up to expectations is just a blip rather than an actual trend.
+On the other hand, it’s possible something has changed with the way the betting public is exposed to likely runners which results in the inflated odds on horses that become overvalued.
+In either case, the main takeaway is that betting favorites are far from guaranteed.

 Don’t Focus Too Much on Deep Closers

-While you would expect the nature of the race to favour horses that finish strong from way back in the pack, history suggests otherwise.
+While you would expect the nature of the race to favor horses that finish strong from way back in the pack, history suggests otherwise.
 In recent years, it has been rare for any horse to win the race when more than five lengths behind at any stage.
-As such, it is a wise endeavour for punters to look at frontrunners.
+As such, it is a wise endeavor for bettors to look at frontrunners.

 Horses That Have Never Won a Stakes Race Can Win

-Several recent winners including Palace Malice and Ruler on Ice had never won a Stakes race before they won the Belmont Stakes.
+Several recent winners had never won a Stakes race before they won the Belmont Stakes.

 Derby and Preakness Winners Do Not Fare Well at Belmont